Call Us

 What are Power Distribution Units (PDUs)?

-Power Distribution Units are devices used to provide reliable power to IT equipment and other devices.
-PDUs optimize energy flow, monitor energy usage and distribute power uninterruptedly when needed.
-There are various types of PDUs and these devices are equipped with different features depending on the area of use and needs.
+Power Distribution Units (PDUs) are devices designed to deliver reliable power to IT equipment and other devices.
+They optimize energy flow, monitor power usage, and ensure uninterrupted power distribution when needed.
+PDUs come in various types, each equipped with features tailored to specific use cases and requirements.

 Types of PDUs